Vagner-RespondeAi/pokedexAPI/README.md

 - Sign Up
 - Login
-- List all financial events for a user
+- List all pokemons in database
-- Add expense
-- Add revenue
+- Add new pokemon in your pokemons
-- responsive layout
+- remove a pokemon from your pokemons

-By using this app any user can learn how they've been using their money and always keep track of your balance.
+By using this app any user manage your list of pokemons and get infos about them.

 ## Technologies
 The following tools and frameworks were used in the construction of the project:<br>